 If it wasn’t clear by now, you shouldn’t deal with negative people by just trying to make them act as if nothing is wrong.

 This will only be counterproductive.
 Negative people have every right to be negative, as we all have our own issues that we have to deal with.
-You shouldn’t compare yourself with others, as your struggles are not the same as somebody else’s, even if it may look like it from the outside.
+You shouldn’t compare yourself with others, as your struggles are not the same as somebody else’s, even if they may look like it from the outside.

 Again, instead of trying to judge someone without fully knowing their struggles, try to be more helpful if you can.
 Focus your energy on actually spreading happiness and you may help the people around you be happier.